0xAF/openwebrxplus-plugins/receiver/connect_notify/README.md

+---
+layout: page
-# OWRX+ Receiver Plugin: connect/disconnect notifications
+title: "OpenWebRX+ Receiver Plugin: Connect/Disconnect notifications"
+permalink: /receiver/connect_notify
+---

 This `receiver` plugin will:
  - Send a chat message to all users when you connect/disconnect to SDR